 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's obligations with floating interest rates and interest bearing time deposits.
 Interest on financial instruments having floating rates is re-priced at intervals of less than one year.

-Since the interest rate on the loans and financial obligations is a floating interest rate, the effect of the change in the interest rate will display in the financial statements of the company.
+Since the interest rate on the due borrowings and financial liabilities is a floating interest rate, the effect of the change in the interest rate is displayed on the financial statements of the company.